Skip to main content

 What can I do if my request for a personal budget is refused?

-If the local authority (LA) refuses a personal budget for special educational provision it must tell you the reasons for their decision by means of a letter.
-You cannot appeal this decision but you can ask the LA to formally review their decision.
+If the local authority refuses a personal budget for special educational provision it must tell you the reasons for their decision by means of a letter.
+You cannot appeal this decision but you can ask the local authority to formally review their decision.

-The LA may refuse a personal budget if they decide that:
+The local authority may refuse a personal budget if they decide that:

 How much will I get?